milosen/mpm-sim/README.md

 make
 ```
 You'll find the executables at `jemris/build/src/jemris` and `jemris/build/src/pjemris`.
+If some of the steps above does not work, it's possible that some of the dependencies are missing.

 ### Install Dependencies on Ubuntu (e.g. at an institute server)
 If you can install libraries via a package manager, than you need to install the following packages